Pop (video game): DSi version

-A DSi version of the game, Pop+ Solo, has been released as a downloadable DSiWare game for the Nintendo DSi.
-It costs 500 Nintendo Points.
+A DSi version of the game, Pop+ Solo, was released as a downloadable DSiWare game for the Nintendo DSi.
+It cost 500 Nintendo Points.

 Reception

 The WiiWare version of Pop received an 8/10 from WiiWare World as they believed the game offers enough depth and enjoyment to keep the player coming back for short bursts of play.
 IGN however believed the game was "simplistic and overly repetitive", giving it a 6/10.